sylhare/sylhare.github.io/_posts/2018-05-31-java-concepts.md

 [Gradle](https://gradle.org/) is an open source build automation system that builds upon the concepts of Apache Ant and Apache Maven and introduces a Groovy-based domain-specific language (DSL) instead of the XML form used by Apache Maven for declaring the project configuration.
-Gradle use a `build.gradle` to manage the build configs and libraries
+Gradle uses a `build.gradle` to manage the build configs and libraries

 ##### Gradle commands